 The ZebraDesigner Driver is used when a Windows Application requires a driver to print to the printer.
 (The driver converts the Windows Application output to the printer's language.)
-If you are using a label design software from a non-Zebra vendor check with that vendor to see if they provide their own driver before installing and using the Zebra Designer Driver.
-In addition, if you are using an application that directly outputs the printer's command language (ZPL) then do not use a Zebra Printer Driver as when direct ZPL code is sent through the ZDesigner driver it acts as a pass-through tool and simply prints the code sent on the label.
-For these applications either send the label files directly to the printer or use a Generic Text Driver.
+If you are using label design software from a non-Zebra vendor, check with that vendor to see if they provide their driver before installing and using the Zebra Designer Driver.
+Also, if you are using an application that directly outputs the printer's command language (ZPL), do not use a Zebra Printer Driver.
+When direct ZPL code is sent through the ZDesigner driver, it acts as a pass-through tool and simply prints the code sent on the label.
+Either send the label files directly to the printer or use a Generic Text Driver for these applications.

-The ZD420 Series printer can be configured by your driver, host application, or a utility.
-In these examples we will use the Zebra Designer Driver to configure the printer.
-(The configurations are sent when printing using the driver or printing the driver test page) If you are using a non-Zebra application/driver/label software you will need to determine the methods used to set these configurations in that application and be aware that the terminology for each setting in your environment may be different.
+The ZD420 Series printer can be configured by your driver, host application, or utility.
+In these examples, we will use the Zebra Designer Driver to configure the printer.
+(The configurations are sent when printing using the driver or printing the driver test page) Suppose you are using a non-Zebra application/driver/label software.
+In that case, you will need to determine the methods used to set these configurations in that application and be aware that the terminology for each setting in your environment may be different.

-Here are the details you should know for printer media setup and configuration.
-The ZebraDesigner Driver or Zebra Setup Utility can be used to generate the configuration commands in the examples below (the configurations are sent when printing to the printer using the driver or using the print test page button when setting up the driver for your printer).
+Here are the details for printer media setup and configuration.
+You can use the ZebraDesigner Driver or Zebra Setup Utility to generate the configuration commands in the examples below (the configurations are sent when printing to the printer using the driver or using the print test page button when setting up the driver for your printer).

 Media Related Configurations